Q1 2017 Newsletter: Own Meritorious Businesses - Not Stock Markets

 Fourth, interest rates appear to have bottomed on a secular basis.
 History argues that P/E ratios come down as interest rates rise and that was the case in the 1966 to 1982 experience.
 The S&P 500 Index had a high-teens P/E ratio in 1966 and bottomed with a single-digit multiple in 1982.

-Lastly, the biggest demand driven boom in home building occurred in 1975-1980.
+Lastly, the biggest demand-driven boom in home building occurred in 1975-1980.
 In fact, one in ten single-family residences lived in in the U.S. today was built between 1975 and 1980.

 A home building boom is on its way as the number of American households with two children explodes on the back of aging millennials.

-Source: BofA Merrill Lynch "Tracking the U.S. Consumer, September 16, 2016
+Source: BofA Merrill Lynch "Tracking the U.S. Consumer", September 16, 2016

 As single 27-year-olds move into their 30s, renting should go by the wayside or renting a house will become the default choice for renters.